beckym223/manual_work/E6_long_edited.md

 the program.
-Table 6 gives the fractions of the Medicare population who just before enroll- ment started said they had little or no knowl-
-TABLE 7-PERCENT NOT LIKELY TO ENROLL
-All 17.0
-Good health 19.0
-Bad health 11.7
-Well informed 14.7
-Poorly informed 19.6
-edge of Part D. Table 7 gives the percentages of the Medicare population who said just before enrollment started they were unlikely to enroll
+Table 6 gives the fractions of the Medicare population who just before enroll- ment started said they had little or no knowl- edge of Part D. Table 7 gives the percentages of the Medicare population who said just before enrollment started they were unlikely to enroll